Silicon Desert · Maricopa, AZ · 8 min read

 Source: APA Work and Well-Being Survey, 2022 · MIT Sloan Commute Performance Research, 2021 · n=3,200 knowledge workers.

 The commute protocol adjustment for Maricopa executives: use the outbound commute for deliberate strategic thinking or audio-based learning rather than reactive media.
 Use the inbound commute for deactivation — switching from organizational mode to recovery mode before arriving home.
-The 45-minute commute, reframed as deliberate transition time rather than lost productivity, becomes a net positive in the executive's daily self-governance system.

 Building Local Executive Capacity